 The User Personas module for Drupal 8 solves this issue and frees you from these endless checkboxes with permission duplicates.
 Permissions will be simply shared when sharing roles.

 Better not try this on live websites ;)

 User personas do not interfere with anything on your website: when a set of roles is assigned to a user entity, everything else can work as usual.
 However, you should not install user personas directly on a live website because the roles are reset then.
 Be careful with it.

 That’s how the User Personas module in Drupal 8 works.
 Indeed, user personas are unique, and so is your Drupal website!
 Whatever you wish can be implemented there, with no limits and no exception.
-So don’t hesitate to contact us for help with installing and configuring some module, or creating a unique one from scratch.
+So don’t hesitate to contact our website development services company for help with installing and configuring some module, or creating a unique one from scratch.
 And, of course, you can have a new Drupal 8 website developed for you, or migrate your existing one to Drupal 8.
 Drop us a line! ;)